-Please note that each stage of the priming wheel can be bundled with others (depending on how many emails to send) and they can be arranged in a different order to better fit your product/service and your narrative.1
+Please note that each stage of the priming wheel can be bundled with others (depending on how many emails to send), and You can arrange them in a different order better to fit your product/service and your narrative.

 Priming wheel stages

 01. Curiosity trigger.
 Make the email reader take action to know more.
 Example: Make the reader click something to get started.

 02. Emotional hook.
 Make the email reader identify emotionally with your message.
 Example: Tell the reader a relatable story.

 03. Social proof.
 Make the email reader less anxious by showcasing third-party success studies.
 Example: Provide testimonials.

 04. Small ask.
 Make the email reader commit to something relatively easy<.
 Example: Ask the reader to describe their challenge for a reward.

 05. Value demonstration.
 Make the email reader see a clear example of the benefits in action.
 Example: Visualise the benefits rather than the solution.

 06. Mutual benefits.
 Make the email reader trust the sender more by explaining what’s in it for them.
 Example: Explain why their success is financially essential for the sender.